phfsantos/cordova-plugin-smaato/README.md

     publisherId:        "",              // smaato ad publisherId
     adId:               "",              // smaato ad id
     closeButton:        false,           // if set to true, will show a close button
     overlay:            false,           // if set to true, will show an overlay the under ad
+    type:               "all",           // all(img, text, richmedia), img, text, richmedia, vast, native
     autoShow:           true,            // if set to true, no need call show
     autoReload:         false,           // if set to true, no need to call reload
     position:           8,               // default position